avivmag/Virus-Vs-Antivirus/README.md

 # Virus-Vs-Antivirus

 This repository is divided to two inseparable projects.
-The first one is a virus which search for a file named "ELFexec" (on the same directory it runs in) and infect it with its virus.
+The first one is a virus that is searching for a file named "ELFexec" (on the same directory it runs in) and infect it with its own code.
-The second program is an antivirus, which search for the same "ELFexec" file, scans it and checks for a predefined virus signatures.
+The second program is an antivirus that searches for the same "ELFexec" file, scans it and checks for a predefined virus signatures. if it finds that this file is infected, it disinfect it immediatly.</br>
-The antivirus is an evolution of the [Virus Detector](https://github.com/avivmag/Virus-Detector) (reading this repository is highly recommended for understanding how does it preload the signatures).
+The antivirus program is, in fact, an evolution of the [Virus Detector](https://github.com/avivmag/Virus-Detector) (reading this repository is highly recommended for understanding how does it preload the signatures from the "signatures" file).

 The development of this simulation was done as part of an assignment in "Computer Architecture" course at Ben-Gurion University in the second semester of 2016.